 STATEMENT ATTRIBUTED TO GEM & JEWELLERY EXPORT PROMOTION COUNCIL,INDIA

 GJEPC expects that with the introduction of branded, synthetic diamonds De Beers will drive clear differentiation and categorisation in the Diamond product category amongst the consumers.
 Customers and owners of real diamonds across the world will be able to differentiate the synthetic diamonds from the Naturals.
+Or you can just make sure you are purchasing from legitimate sources such as Randor.
 Synthetic or laboratory grown diamonds are a completely different product and can’t be compared to natural diamonds which derive their value from being natural, being precious, and being rare.
 A natural diamond stands for the most precious emotions and is a luxury product with a timeless appeal.
 It is expected that this will also position the Real Natural Diamonds as Unique, Premium and Luxury.

 Synthetic or Lab grown diamonds are not new with De Beers.
 This technology has existed with De Beers through their subsidiary Element Six.
 They have been conducting research on and producing synthetic diamonds for the past 40+ years.